 This year’s Foundry Dialogues brought artists and social justice communities together to curate 5 dialogues that explore the ways they build lives in NYC.
-Five ‘teams’ were selected from an application process and given license to determine the content and form of each dialogue; and 4 of the 5 teams chose to make artistic works for this exploration.
+Five ‘teams’ were selected from an application process and given license to determine the content and form of each dialogue — 4 of the 5 teams chose instead to make artistic works as their exploration.
 This Is My City follows The Foundry’s interest in exploring the relationship between artists and social justice practitioners, and the distinctive approaches we take towards repairing and re-imagining the world we live in.

 2010 : Various Sites

 Invisible Women – Rise is a dance theatre piece exploring themes of migration as well as isolation and injustices in the work place.
 It premiered to at a sold-out benefit for DWU’s Bill of Rights campaign.